rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 ![did auth]({{ site.baseurl }}/assets/img/ssi/10_did_auth_sign_up.png)

-The selective disclosure request is optional and it depends on the service needings.
+The selective disclosure request is optional and it depends on the service needs.
 - Open apps need just a proof that the user is in control of the DID at the time of access.
 In that case the `challenge` is enough
 - Permissioned apps need a proof that the user is in control of the DID and also proofs that the user fullfil the business needs when disclosing their information.
 IE: be older than 18 years old.